**PixelCNC v1.69b - User Guide**

 Fast View Update

-: For systems with less powerful graphics hardware this option will draw a simplified version of the project canvas and CNC simulation when manipulating the view position or when modifying the canvas' contents.
+: For systems with less powerful graphics hardware this option will draw a simplified version of the project canvas and CNC simulation heightmaps when users manipulate the view camera position/orientation or when modifying the canvas' contents.
 This is to improve 3D view interaction responsiveness on slower systems.
+The view will update with a full geometry render automatically when each interaction is concluded.

 Swap Camera Buttons